w3c/tr-design/README.md

-# Welcome to the /TR redesign project!
+# Welcome to the /TR design project!

 ## Principles